Elijah-Dangerfield/SentimentAnalysis/README.md

 a word's value comes from it index in a dictionary.
 I was able to get 84% accuracy here on a test set of 25k reviews using a simple Neural Network

-### baseline_bow
+### baseline_bow_logistic_regression
 This file serves as my baseline model using a Bag of Words approach to embed the reviews as well as a simple Logicstical Reggression model.
-The accuracy after training only on 75% of the Yelp reviews is as follows:
+Training was only performed on 75% of the yelp reviews.
+These are the accuracy results for the entire dataset:
 ##### Yelp: 94%
 ##### Amazon: 74%
 ##### IMDB: 66%

+### nn_bow
+This file uses the same Bag of Words approach to creating feature vectors but tests wether or not a simlple neural network will perform better.
+Training again was only performed on 75% of the yelp reviews.
+These are the accuracy results for the entire dataset:
+##### Yelp: 95%
+##### Amazon: 73%
+##### IMDB: 72%

-### Future Work: using Word2Vec to embed words, using a CNN to build the model, trying out Google's [BERT](https://github.com/google-research/bert) if possible
+##### Future Work: using Word2Vec to embed words, using a CNN to build the model, trying out Google's [BERT](https://github.com/google-research/bert) if possible